-©Digital Vision/Getty Images Of course, a theory-even the best of theories is not a final statement about human behavior.
+Of course, a theory-even the best of theories-is not a final statement about human behavior.
 Durkheim's theory of suicide is no exception.
 Sociologists continue to examine factors that contribute to differences in suicide rates around the world and to a particular society's rate of suicide.
-In Las Vegas, for example, sociologists have observed that the chances of dying by suicide are strikingly high-twice as high as in the United States as a whole.
+In Las Vegas, and Nevada as a whole, for example, sociologists have observed that the chances of dying by suicide are strikingly high-about 45 percent higher than those in the United States as a whole.
 Noting Durkheim's emphasis on the relationship between suicide and social isolation, researchers have suggested that Las Vegas's rapid growth and constant influx of tourists have undermined the community's sense of permanence, even among longtime residents.
-Although gambling-or more accurately, losing while gamblingmay seem a likely precipitating factor in suicides there, careful study of the data has allowed researchers to dismiss that explanation.
-What happens in Vegas may stay in Vegas, but the sense of community cohesiveness that the rest of the country enjoys may be lacking (Wray et al. 2008, 2011).
+Although gambling-or more accurately, losing while gambling-may seem a likely precipitating factor in suicides there, careful study of the data has allowed researchers to dismiss that explanation.
+What happens in Vegas may stay in Vegas, but the sense of community cohesiveness that the rest of the country enjoys may be lacking (Bekker 2019).